LinTrieu/mafia-experience/README.md

-﻿# Sharipes Mafia
+﻿# Mafia Game

 The idea behind this project was to remove the need of a narrator while playing this game so that everyone can join in.
-It also will help with voting as...

 ## Getting Started